 What is Phishing and How does it work?

 The first thing you need to know about phishing scams is that it's not the same as hacking.
-Phishing emails are all about tricking people into giving up their personal information, like credit card numbers or online banking passwords, by masquerading as a trustworthy entity in an email or text message.
+Phishing scams are all about tricking people into giving up their personal information, like credit card numbers or online banking passwords, by masquerading as a trustworthy entity in an email or text message.

 It's called "phishing" because the criminals are fishing for your sensitive data from behind a computer screen.
 It only takes one click on the wrong link for everything you care about-your cash, contacts, photos-to be gone forever!